You shouldn't choose your telephone company just because you think it has the cheapest calls. There are several reasons for this:

 Calls are free between all Voipfone customers and extensions - no matter where they are.

-We charge by the fraction of a second (no rounding) with a minimum call charge of 1p.
+We charge by the fraction of a second and round the total call cost up to the next penny, with a minimum call charge of 1p.

 Packaged call minutes do not roll over and are charged in one-minute increments.